Immediately following a concussion, patients are typically instructed to limit both physical and cognitive activity for a few days.

-It’s difficult to step away from your work responsibilities, but considering using some sick or vacation time to take a break and allow your brain to heal.
+It’s difficult to step away from your work responsibilities for a few days, but consider using some sick or vacation time to take a break and allow your brain to heal.

 If that’s not possible, talk to your employer about a temporary pause or reassignment for your most mentally taxing projects.

-You may pride yourself on your ability to multitask, but after a concussion it’s helpful to give multitasking a rest and focus your mental energy on one task at a time.
+You may pride yourself on your ability to juggle multiple projects and to-do lists at once.
+But after a concussion, it’s helpful to give multitasking a rest and focus your mental energy on one task at a time.

 Give yourself a break and know that it will likely take you longer than usual to get things done.